 To apply for the credit, you must submit your application directly to the Department of Revenue.
 All applications must be submitted online through the Philadelphia Tax Center.

 Applications are accepted through April 15 of the year that follows the tax year for which the credit is applied.
-As an example, if your business met the eligibility criteria for tax year 2021 and you wanted to apply the credit against your BIRT liability for 2021, you must submit your application no later than April 15, 2022.
+For example, if your business met the eligibility criteria for tax year 2021 and you wanted to apply the credit against your BIRT liability for 2021, you must submit your application no later than April 15, 2022.

 Number of allowed applicants